primal-lang/website/README.md

   - Answer the question
   - Up vote the question and answer
   - Go to https://stackoverflow.com/questions/tagged/primal
     - Follow the questions for that tag
+    - Click on "Watched a tag"
 * Create Wikipedia entry
 * Create social media post
   - LinkedIn